 Many students like Nathan have little concept of how long a minute actually lasts.
 Choose various tasks throughout the day.
 Estimating how many seconds or minutes each task takes to complete is a fun way to reinforce this skill.
 For more time awareness tips check out my Pinterest board It’s About Time.
 You may also enjoy the free memory game Months of the Year.

 I hope you are enjoying the series so far.
-Stay tuned!
-More Unique Learner profiles to come.
+Next up: The Excessive Studier.